[OBSERVE: Use this field to inform the user (in your language) that the Join us page is only available in english]

 Many consultancies are far too reactive.
 You respond to queries and requests for quotation when your clients have already decided what they want.
 That applies regardless of whether your business mainly comprises resource consultants or you take responsibility for specific deliverables.
 This is a challenge I believe many consultancies recognise, and that many are hungry to make an active contribution from the early stages of the client’s decision process.
 When you understand your clients’ strategic challenges in relation to climate action and sustainability, you have an opportunity to grasp a more proactive role and aim your value proposition higher up in the clients’ decision hierarchies.

-I hope that with these words I have given you, as the head of a consulting organisation, a few more business-based reasons to care.
+I hope that with these words I have given you a few more business-based reasons to care.

 Head of Sustainable Strategy & Business Development